 William "Bill" Hicke

-William (Bill) Hicke (Regina) – William (Bill) Hicke is being inducted into the Saskatchewan Hockey Hall of Fame in the Player category.
+William "Bill" Hicke (Regina) has been inducted into the Saskatchewan Hockey Hall of Fame in the Player category.

 The jump to professional hockey proved to be no challenge for Hicke.
-In his first year he won the scoring title in the American Hockey League (AHL) while playing for the Rochester Americans.
-He was also named AHL First Team All-Star, AHL Rookie of the Year and the League’s Most Valuable Player “MVP”.
+In his first year, he won the scoring title in the American Hockey League (AHL) while playing for the Rochester Americans.
+He was also named AHL First Team All-Star, AHL Rookie of the Year and the League’s Most Valuable Player.
 He is the only player in the history of the AHL to win all of those awards in the same year.
-With that exceptional performance the Montreal Canadians called him up for the Stanley Cup Playoffs in 1958, where he would win the first of his two Stanley Cups.
-In 1959-60 the rookie right winger would earn a full time spot on that legendary Canadians team who won their 5th straight Stanley Cup, a record that has never been broken.
+With that exceptional performance, the Montreal Canadiens called him up for the Stanley Cup Playoffs in 1958, where he would win the first of his two Stanley Cups.
+In 1959-60 the rookie right-winger would earn a full-time spot on that legendary Canadiens team who won their fifth straight Stanley Cup, a record that has never been broken.
 His best season in a Canadiens uniform came during the 1961-62 season when he scored 20 goals and totalled 51 points.
-He also had 18 and 17 goal seasons for the Canadiens.
-Hicke was traded to the New York Rangers on December 21, 1964 and finished the 1964-65 season in the Big Apple.
+He also had 18- and 17-goal seasons for the Canadiens.
+Hicke was traded to the New York Rangers on December 21, 1964, and finished the 1964-65 season in the Big Apple.

-His career almost came to a tragic end the following season when he went into a two week coma while battling a respiratory illness.
-In the summer of 1967 he was claimed by the Oakland Seals in the expansion draft.
-While playing for Oakland he enjoyed his most successful seasons in the NHL point wise.
-In 1968-69 he scored 25 goals and 61 points in 67 games.
+His career almost came to a tragic end the following season when he went into a two-week coma while battling a respiratory illness.
+In the summer of 1967, he was claimed by the Oakland Seals in the expansion draft.
+While playing for Oakland, he enjoyed his most successful seasons in the NHL point-wise.
+In 1968-69, he scored 25 goals and recorded 61 points in 67 games.
 That season earned him his third trip to the annual NHL All-Star game.
 Hicke’s last NHL season came in 1971-72 playing for the Pittsburgh Penguins.
-He would finish his playing career in 1972-73 suiting up for the Alberta Oilers of the World Hockey Association.
+He would finish his playing career in 1972-73 by suiting up for the Alberta Oilers of the World Hockey Association.